A Patient’s Guide to Artificial Joint Replacement of the Knee

 The metal femoral component is then placed on the femur.
 In the uncemented prosthesis, the metal piece is held snugly onto the femur because the femur is tapered to accurately match the shape of the prosthesis.
 The metal component is pushed onto the end of the femur and held in place by friction.
 In the cemented variety, an epoxy cement is used to attach the metal prosthesis to the bone.

 The metal tray that holds the plastic spacer is then attached to the top of the tibia.
-This metal tray is either cemented into place, or held with screws if the component is of the uncemented variety.
-The screws are primarily used to hold the tibial tray in place until bone grows into the porous coating.
-(The screws remain in place and are not removed.)
+This metal tray is either cemented into place, or pressed in to position if the component is of the uncemented variety.

 The surgeon then sizes the patellar component and puts it into place behind the patella.
-This piece is usually cemented in place.
+This piece can be cemented or press fit in place.

 What might go wrong?